DJDdawg/PHSX815_Project3/README.md

 # PHSX815_Project3

 This project discusses parameter fitting.
+My initial thoughts/prompts for the experiment can be seen in **PHSX 815 Project 3.pdf**.

 **Gaussian Distribution**